-The IRS Integrated Modernization Business Plan is anticipated to cost between $2.3 billion to $2.7 billion over six years through Fiscal Year 2024.
-Some components of the plan are in place for the current year, and the administration’s budget proposal for Fiscal Year 2020 includes $290 million in funding for the plan.
+The IRS Integrated Modernization Business Plan is anticipated to cost between $2.3 billion to $2.7 billion over six years through the Fiscal Year 2024.
+Some components of the plan are in place for the current year, and the administration’s budget proposal for the Fiscal Year 2020 includes $290 million in funding for the plan.

 The plan is built around four “Modernization Pillars” that will help drive innovation and support the future of the IRS and its mission.
-These pillars are: the taxpayer experience, core taxpayer services and enforcement, modernized IRS operations as well as cybersecurity and data protection.
+These pillars are the taxpayer experience, core taxpayer services, and enforcement, modernized IRS operations as well as cybersecurity and data protection.

 “A critical component of the plan involves the IRS’s ongoing efforts to secure our systems and protect taxpayer data,” Rettig said.
 “The IRS is responsible for safeguarding a vast amount of sensitive financial and personal data involving every taxpayer and business in the nation.
 This is an area where we cannot fail for the safety of our nation, and modernizing our technology is critical to stay ahead of constant cyber-attacks on our systems.”

-The four modernization pillars and material in the plan were based on extensive review by IRS, outside experts as well as ongoing input and needs from stakeholders and partners in the tax community.
+The four modernization pillars and material in the plan were based on an extensive review by IRS, outside experts as well as ongoing input and needs from stakeholders and partners in the tax community.

 The plan envisions the IRS being able to: